 Tomatoes and Parmigiano are two essential ingredients in a true Italian pantry.
 They give life to dishes with a unique flavor and there is no need to add more.
 Of course, you can replace barley with brown rice, even if I think barley, especially in spring and summer is an unbeatable, hearty combination.

-Barley with tomato sauce and Parmigiano: Ingredients
+Barley with tomato sauce: Ingredients

 400 g (14 oz) fresh tomatoes (for sauce)